-Liberty Protection Safeguards (LPS) (formerly Deprivation of Liberty Safeguards (DoLS)
+Liberty Protection Safeguards (LPS) (currently Deprivation of Liberty Safeguards (DoLS) The Government announced on 5 April 2023 that it would delay the implementation until "beyond the life of this Parliament."
 In July 2018, the government published a Mental Capacity (Amendment) Bill, which passed into law in May 2019.
 It replaces the Deprivation of Liberty Safeguards (DoLS) with a scheme known as the Liberty Protection Safeguards (although the term is not used in the Bill itself).